dominiksalvet/gitpack/GUIDE.md

 * `OFFLINE_MODE`
   * Equals either `false` or `true`.
-  * Once set to `true`, online access must be avoided.
+  * Once set to `true`, any online access should be avoided.

 ## Examples